MysteryPancake/Houdini-Fun/NDC.md

 ## Cull offscreen geometry

-Commonly NDC space is used to remove offscreen geometry.
+Maybe the most common use of NDC space is to remove offscreen geometry.

 So what is offscreen?
-For X and Y it's anything outside 0 to 1, and for Z it's anything positive.
+For X and Y it's anything outside the 0 to 1 range, and for Z it's anything positive.

 <img src="./images/ndc/ndccull.png" width="300" align="left">